Abduqodir0205/Abduqodir0205/README.md

 - 👋 Hi, I'm @Abduqodir0205
-- 👀 I'm interested in vuejs, typescript, python and darts
 - 🌱 I'm currently learning vuejs, python and dart
 - 💞️ I want to cooperate ...
 - 📫 How to contact me abduqodirdeveloper@gmail.com